-We cruised in our Beetle every weekend and started attending air-cooled VW events all over Ontario and made friends wherever we traveled.
+We cruised in our Beetle every weekend and started attending air-cooled VW events all over and made friends wherever we traveled.
 Everyone we meet seems to have a story about his or her experience with this popular car.
 Whether it was scraping the ice off the inside of the front windshield or riding in that little spot behind the rear seat, the stories and smiles never seem to stop.
 The more Beetle owners I met, the more my fascination with the whole phenomenon grew.
-Doing a bit of web design I decided to start a web site dedicated to the air-cooled Beetle.
-SuperBeetles.com became so popular that I started a second site (www.AllAirCooled.com) to help people locate parts for their own air-cooled treasures.
-This whole VW obsession was really beginning to pickup speed so I contacted VW Trends in California.
-Before long I became a contributing editor for the magazine, writing VW event coverage, articles and features.
-Recently I had my "History of the Super Beetle" published in a book called "The Volkswagen Super Beetle Handbook" and an article about the June Jitter Bug VW Show printed in the Toronto Star newspaper.
+I was doing a bit of web design in 2000 so I decided to start a website dedicated to the air-cooled Volkswagen Super Beetle.
+SuperBeetles.com became so popular that I started a second site called AllAirCooled.com for all types of air cooled Volkswagens and to offer an organized list of air cooled VW links.
+This whole VW obsession was really beginning to pickup speed so I contacted VW Trends in California and before long I became a contributing editor for the magazine, writing VW event coverage, articles and features.
+I had my "History of the Super Beetle" published in a book called "The Volkswagen Super Beetle Handbook" and an article about the June Jitter Bug VW Show printed in the Toronto Star newspaper.
 Who would have ever thought that a leisurely drive on a summers day could have led me down this path?
 But every time I see a stranger smile at my Beetle or see a group of kids playing punch-buggy I'm glad it did!